 Academic Eligibility Standard

-(A) Cannot fail more than one subject in the preceding grading period or current grading period if the quarters ends during the season/activity (for purposes of this rule, a failure in a multi-period subject shall be counted as the number of failures equal to the number of periods in the class;
+(A) Cannot fail more than one subject in the preceding grading period or current grading period if the quarters ends during the season/activity (for purposes of this rule, a failure in a multi-period subject shall be counted as the number of failures equal to the number of periods in the class);

-· A student who has failed to meet the minimum requirements set forth shall be ineligible for participation in Weber High School activities throughout the next grading period, provided however, that deficiencies in the final grading period of the school year may be made up prior to tryouts of the sport the student plans to participate in.
+- A student who has failed to meet the minimum requirements set forth shall be ineligible for participation in Weber High School activities throughout the next grading period, provided however, that deficiencies in the final grading period of the school year may be made up prior to tryouts of the sport the student plans to participate in.
 Deficiencies must be made up in the same subject area.

-· The scholastic regulations apply to any ninth grade student at a junior high, who has established eligibility at Weber High School as provided in this policy.
+- The scholastic regulations apply to any ninth grade student at a junior high, who has established eligibility at Weber High School as provided in this policy.

-· Summer School makeup will be allowed only for the subject failed.
+- Summer School makeup will be allowed only for the subject failed.

 (C) Any “I” will be considered as an “F” for the purpose of calculating the GPA/Eligibility.
 The “I” will be factored into the GPA as an “F” until made up.

 Attendance loss must be at .75 or lower to be allowed to play for a team.
 If attendance is over .75, it must be made up prior to playing for a team.
 If attendance loss increases above .75 the student is deemed ineligible for participation and will not be allowed to play, travel or sit on the bench with the team.
-He/she may try-out but only practice with the team.
+They may try-out but only practice with the team.

 Regarding Sports Where the Season Extends Over Two Different Quarters